 The Company's partner network revenues are primarily generated using third-party distribution networks to deliver the advertisers' listings.
 The distribution network includes search engines, shopping engines, directories, destination sites, third-party Internet domains or Web sites, other targeted Web-based content, mobile and offline sources.
-The Company generates revenue upon delivery of qualified and reported click-throughs or phone calls to the Company's advertisers or to advertising services providers' listings.
-The Company pays a revenue share to the distribution partners to access their online user traffic.
+The Company generates revenue upon delivery of qualified and reported phone calls or click-throughs to the Company's advertisers or to advertising services providers' listings.
+The Company pays a revenue share to the distribution partners to access their online, mobile, offline, or other user traffic.
 Other revenues include the Company's call provisioning and call tracking services, campaign management services, natural search optimization services and outsourced search marketing platforms.

-The Company's proprietary traffic revenues are generated from the Company's portfolio of owned Web sites which are monetized with pay-per-click listings that are relevant to the Web sites, as well as other forms of advertising, including call-based ad units, banner advertising and sponsorships.
-When an online user navigates to one of the Company's owned and operated Web sites and clicks on a particular listing or completes the specified action, the Company receives a fee.
+The Company's proprietary traffic revenues are generated from the Company's portfolio of owned Web sites which are monetized with pay-per-click listings that are relevant to the Web sites, as well as other forms of advertising, including call-based advertising units, banner advertising and sponsorships.
+When an online user navigates to one of the Company's Web sites and clicks on a particular listing or completes the specified action, the Company receives a fee.